geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``PointSourceDatasets``
-     - Used for visualization and state vector clustering
+     - Optional list of public datasets to use for visualization of point sources to be included in state vector clustering.
+Only available option is ``["SRON"]``.

 Clustering Options
 ^^^^^^^^^^^^^^^^^^